neone4373/cljs_hit_the_ground_running/blog.md

 clojure.core>  (cljs-hit-the-ground-running.dev/browser-repl)
 ```

-If everything went well and we haven't fallen out of the development gods' favor, then opening up your web browser to `localhost:10555` and you should see "Hello Moo Cow!" smiling down at you.
+Now open your favorite web browser to `localhost:10555`.
+If everything went well and we haven't fallen out of the development gods' favor, then you should see "Hello Moo Cow!" smiling down at you.

 Finally, our last step is to inform the browser you are its new master by issuing it a command: